jusjmkim/coursera-getting-data-course-project/README.md

 6. Compile training data into one table
 7. Merge testing and training data into one table
 8. Aggregate averages of all variables by subject and by activity
-9. Export datasets to csv files
+9. Export datasets to txt files

 ## Functions